-This article has been published on the 24th of April 2019.
+This article was published on the 24th of April 2019.

 Assembly language is the result of disassembling native binaries.
 Languages that require a virtual machine to run in, such as Java or C#, also use some sort of assembly language: byte code.
 Regardless of the type, the key concepts of the language remain the same.